icereval/airbnfree/README.md

 # Aribnfree
 > Hackathon project for the [Southeast startup challenge](http://southeaststartupchallenge.com/)

-Airbnfree helps match peopel that need housing with people willing to put up someone for the night.
+Airbnfree helps match people that need housing with people willing to put up someone for the night.
 This process coincides with federal housing assistance programs for people in need.

 ## Installing / Getting started